wp-plugins/wp-login-delay/readme.txt

 = 1.1 =
 * Updated the readme file for Wordpress 3.8
 * Renamed a function of the plugin to avoid conflict with WooCommerce plugin
-* Added a setting under Settings > General to set the delay time in seconds (the default value is one second)
+* Added a setting under "Settings > WP Login Delay" to set the delay time in seconds (the default value is one second)

 = 1.0 =
 * First version of the plugin